VISA: may or may not be necessary to obtain in order to enter a given country. Requirements vary depending on your citizenship.

 A document showing that you have accommodation in Sweden.

-Students must also provide biometric data, this includes photo and fingerprints, to the Migration Board of Sweden in order to get the residence permit card.
+Students must also provide biometric data, includes photo and fingerprints, to the Migration Board of Sweden in order to get the residence permit card.
 If you do not need a visa for travel to Sweden, you should be able to show a copy of the decision of your application when you arrive.
 As soon as possible after you have arrived in Sweden, you should visit the Migration Board to provide the necessary biometrics, which include being fingerprinted and photographed.
 When your residence permit card is ready, it will be sent to your address in Sweden.

 U.S. citizens do not need a visa to enter Sweden.